41_onion-herb-tart_1024

 Onion herb tart

-Anchovies may be added to this recipe but this tart with caramelized onions and olives is also delicious without.
+Anchovies may be added to this recipe, but this tart with caramelized onions and olives is also delicious without.

 Preparation time: 15 min | Cooking time: 40 min | Preheat oven to 375°F/190°C | Yields: 6 to 8 servings

-• 1 sheet puff pastry
+• 1 sheet of puff pastry

-• 4 onions medium, julienned
+• 4 medium onions, julienned

 • 2 sprigs rosemary, chopped